cdio/caio/doc/usage.md

 is started, the previous command won't work for advanced or big files that are expected to overwrite memory areas not configured as RAM.

-caio can be launched from a GUI (like a file manager) only if it is not configured to send log messages to the terminal (because there won't be one) if that happens the emulator is silently terminated (see the `logfile` configuration file option).
+Under linux, caio can be launched from a GUI (like a file manager) only if it is not configured to send log messages to the terminal (because there won't be one) if that happens the emulator is silently terminated (see the `logfile` configuration file option).